-Optimizing resource allocation for maximum academic impact aligns with all seven other priority areas in the READY Roadmap: Academic Plan 2025-2031.
+Optimizing resource allocation for maximum academic impact aligns with all seven other priority areas in the Ready Roadmap: Academic Plan 2025-2031.
 It is further aligned with UNBC's vision for leading a sustainable future.

-GOAL: Optimize Resource Allocation for Maximum Academic Impact Objectives Outcomes READY Alignment Establish fair and equitable resourcing practices, supported by enhanced availability of data, and consistent metrics.
+Objectives Outcomes Ready Alignment Establish fair and equitable resourcing practices, supported by enhanced availability of data, and consistent metrics.
 Resourcing decisions are data-driven, transparent, and reconciled with workload as well as budget factors.
 Cultivate Curiosity.
 Ensure conspicuous alignment of decision making to strategic goals and academic priorities.
-Regular and consistent unit- level reviews of budget versus one-up strategic plans.
+Regular and consistent unit-level reviews of budget versus one-up strategic plans.
 Foster Local Solutions for Global Impact.
 Review and enhance administrative or academic procedures in line with relevant policy.
 Reduced redundancies and more agile administrative processes.
 Attract and retain outstanding people for our community.
-Time frame: Initiatives developed will range from quick wins to multi-year planning.